 You still can retain much higher levels of privacy than in domestic banks, as many jurisdictions have secrecy laws that require non-disclosure, but not if there is a criminal investigation or if you are suspected of tax evasion.

 Because of the numerous Double Taxation Treaties (DTTs), FATF, and the CRS, details of customers are widely shared amongst countries, however, that is only if they are in a reciprocal sharing of information.
 So be sure to check your countries agreements and if they are a signatory for the Common Reporting Scheme (CRS).

 However, properly structuring a personal or corporate offshore account with an offshore LLC, Limited Company or Trust can provide a measure of confidentiality that can not be found in any personal domestic account.

-Banks do have an interests in keeping confidential the names and details of their clients as in places like Panama where privacy is militantly maintained, however, Know Your Customer (KYC) rules, the CRS and the OECD has radically reshaped banking privacy.
+Banks do have an interest in keeping confidential the names and details of their clients as in places like Panama where privacy is militantly maintained, however, Know Your Customer (KYC) rules, the CRS and the OECD have radically reshaped banking privacy.

 Opening an offshore bank account held by an offshore company removes your name from being directly affiliated with the assets.
 Using nominee directors can also be used to create another layer of security that removes your name from the paperwork.

 Though this still does not make you completely anonymous it can provide layers of security and privacy that would otherwise not be possible.